What Is Engineering Contract?

 The two parties agree to the terms and conditions of executing the project through all the above phases.
 This form of contract is suitable for some exceptional types of works and is seldom adopted for normal works.

 The works that are most suited to this are industrial facilities where firms are in the market with say patented processing plants.

 5. Labour Contract

 Sometimes, the owner is in a position to purchase the required materials himself In such cases, he invites tenders only for the labor work.
 In These Types of Engineering Contracts, the contractors put up their rates for the labor per unit execution of each item.
 It is necessary to state that these rates include:

 - Use of contractor’s plant and equipment

 The overall responsibility of the work is of the contractor, and he has to arrange in such a way that the proper rate of progress is maintained for the work.
 The owner has to see that the necessary materials are brought on-site as and when required.

 6. Materials Supply Contract

-In Material supply contract offer their rate of supply for the required quantity of materials, inclusive of all local taxes, carriage and delivery charges to supply the place of construction within the time fixed in the tender.
+In Material supply contract offer their rate of supply for the required quantity of materials, inclusive of all local taxes, carriage, and delivery charges to supply the place of construction within the time fixed in the tender.

 This type of contract is generally used when the purchase of materials viz. bricks, stone, chips, furniture, pipes, and specials, etc. are involved.
-There should be supervision on supply of material as the case may be when delivery is taken.
+There should be supervision on the supply of material as the case may be when delivery is taken.